studio-asd/go-example/docs/ledger-and-wallet.md

 The go-example project provides a project sample for two different domains, `ledger` and `wallet`.
 The `wallet` domain is specifically designed in the scope of `e-wallet` application.
 The name of `ledger` is coming from [accounting ledger](https://en.wikipedia.org/wiki/Ledger).

-Please note that the `ledger` and `wallet` does not maintains the strict order of the user requests.
-While the strict order of transactions are important in some applications(for example in stock/cryptocurrency exchange), most of `e-wallet` system does not need the ordered guarantee.
-Instead of order guarantee, the system need the transactions to be `idempotent`.
+While there are some applications that maintains the strict order of transactions(like stock/cryptocurrency exchange), this project doesn't guarantee strict ordering as it doesn't have to.
+The [idempotency]((https://en.wikipedia.org/wiki/Idempotence)) of the transaction is far more important for the transaction in this project.

+## Basic Accounting

 We recommend the reader to learn the basic accounting so the content can be more relateable.
 Let's discuss a bit about it to save time.